 PS: I’ve read that you can take apart these live garlands and reattach them in the center to make both sides of the garland lay flat, but I didn’t do that.
 I thought this post was super helpful on hanging them!

 We have a lot of fun with DIYs each year for Christmas.
 It’s a great way to change things up without spending a lot of extra money.

-Two of my favorite DIYs this year are these mini Christmas trees and our advent calendar.
+Two of my favorite DIYs this year are these mini Christmas trees (you can see them in the photo below) and our advent calendar (above).
 Both were made with re-purposed materials and just took a few minutes to make.